 - have trouble breathing

 - become drowsy

 - don’t want to drink and aren’t weeing enough

 - vomit repeatedly or have frequent episodes of diarrhoea

 - display signs of a stiff neck, persistent headache or light hurting their eyes

 If you’re worried or not sure what to do, phone Pregnancy Birth and Baby on 1800 882 436 at any time to speak to a maternal child health nurse.

 If your baby is older than 3 months and seems well, you can treat a fever at home.

-- Don’t worry if they don’t feel like eating (but do worry if they’re not drinking).
+Don’t worry if your child doesn’t feel like eating (but do worry if they’re not drinking).

-- If your baby has a fever and they are miserable, you can give paracetamol for comfort.
-Make sure to follow the correct dose on the package and do not give for more than 2 days without seeing your doctor.
-Babies older than 3 months can also have ibuprofen.
+If your baby has a fever and they are miserable, you can give paracetamol for comfort.
+Make sure to follow the correct dose on the package.

 Learn more here about the development and quality assurance of healthdirect content.